 Where is Tomar

-The city of Tomar is located in Central Portugal.
-It is about 140km (87mi) northeast of Lisbon, approximately one and half hour drive.
+Tomar is a town located in Central Portugal, about 140 kilometres (87 miles) northeast of Lisbon, approximately one and half hour drive.

 What to See in Tomar and Almourol